Rana (name)

 In Persian, Arabic, Turkish and Kurdish; the name means "eye-catching, glittering, mesmerising" and "elegant, graceful", stemming from the word yarnū (يرنو), meaning "to gaze at longingly".
 It is a given name for females in Middle Eastern countries.

+It is a surname found in Nepal, used by the Magar people and also by the Chhetri group.

 In Galician, it is a derivative of the surname Raña that may refer to someone from a place with the same name in A Coruña, Spain.

-In Nordic countries, the name of Sámi origin means "green earth" or "fertile fields" after the mythological goddess Rana Niejta.
+In Nordic countries, the Sámi name means "green earth" or "fertile fields" after the mythological goddess Rana Niejta.

-In Norse, the given name may refer to "nobility" or "queenly".
+In Old Norse, the given name may mean "nobility" or "queenly".

-In Hebrew, the name may have the meaning "pure, clean".
+In Hebrew, the name may have the meaning "pure", "clean".